bharathbettagere/mywebpage/_pages/about.md

 ## NewZ

-Will be delivering a talk at IIT Bombay on May 24th, 2024.
+Delivered a talk at IIT Bombay on May 24th, 2024.
+Title: **"Generalization of FedAvg Under Constrained Polyak-Lojasiewicz Conditions: A Single Hidden Layer Neural Network (NN) Analysis"**, joint work with Sumit, Shruti and Prashant Khanduri.

 Gave an invited talk at NCC 2024 on Federated Learning (work done by Shruti).